 Build Skills and Confidence: Getting children and teens involved in meal preparation, setting the table, and clean-up increases confidence, responsibility and manners –getting them ready for when they graduate and leave the “nest”!

 Hand washing and food safety.

 Setting the table!
-The fork goes to the “right ” side of the plate.
-The knife is on the “left” side of the plate and the spoon is placed to the “right” beside the knife.
+The fork goes to the “left ” side of the plate.
+The knife is on the “right” inside by the plate along with the spoon on the “right” beside the knife.
+The glass goes to the “left” side above the plate.
 The glass goes to the “left” side above the plate.
 A fun and quick way to remember is to have your child form a “b” (for bread) and “d” (for drink) with their fingers facing them, and they will almost never forget where the drinking glass should be placed on the table.

 Older children master Pouring skills, and with adult supervision Cut and Cook vegetables!

 And No Running Out When The Meal Is Over – Don’t Forget about “Cleaning-Up”!